 When things feel forced and driven, and you’re operating from your mind—chances are you’re using willpower and are banking on adrenaline.

 With SWEET POWERTM you’ll feel a sense of flow, an inner calm, a trust and knowing that even when things don’t go according to plan you’ll be okay.

-My upcoming book RADIANT: How to Have All the Energy You Need to Live a Life You Love is great when you want to avoid burnout—or if you are recovering from doing too much.
+PS My book Radiant: How to Have All the Energy You Need to Live a Life You Love is great when you want to avoid burnout—or if you are recovering from doing too much.